CANTUS-Project/api/source/resource_types.rst

     ...
     {
         "resources": {
-            "browse_genres": "/genres/{id}/",
+            "browse_genres": "/genres/id?",
             ...
         }
     }

 To retrieve a list of all genres, you would therefore submit a ``GET`` request to ``/genres/``.
 To access information about a particular genre, say genre 25, submit a request to ``/genres/25/``.
-On a different deployment, or with a different implementation or version of the Cantus server, the URL path may be entirely different.
-However, if ``"browse_genres"`` appears in the ``"resources"`` member of a response, it will always point to the list of genres, and substituting a value for ``{id}`` will always give information related to a specific genre.
+On a different deployment, or with a different implementation or version of the Cantus server, the URL path may be entirely different (e.g., ``/genre-browser/id?``).
+However, if ``"browse_genres"`` appears in the ``"resources"`` member of a response, it will always point to the list of genres, and substituting a value for ``id?`` will always give information related to a specific genre.

 While the URLs are unlikely to change frequently (possibly never) in the above example, in the following example it is much more important to pay careful attention to using the URLs provided by